 The Georgia Traffic Code requires any driver involved in a crash resulting in injury or death or damage to another vehicle to stop at the scene and provide his or her name and address and driver’s license information.
 O.C.G.A.
 40-6-273 requires any driver involved in an accident that results in an injury or death or damage to the extent of $500.00 or more to report the crash to local law enforcement.
 We recommend that you notify the police yourself if you are unsure whether the other driver has done so.

 Think carefully and do not let another driver talk you out of calling the police and reporting the accident if you are at all uncertain.
 This is true even if the accident takes place on private property.
 Do not let the at-fault driver make the excuse that it happened “on private property,” and leave the scene.
-Although the police will most likely not issue a traffic citation when an accident happens on private property, a police report will be essential to make an insurance claim, and may be evidence in your claim if you have been injured.
+Although the police will most likely not issue a traffic citation when an accident happens on private property, a police report will be essential to make an insurance claim, and may be evidence in your auto insurance claim if you have been injured.

 Why You Should Report Minor Accidents